-Sales of shares of our common stock by the selling stockholders in this offering will reduce the number of shares of common stock held by existing stockholders to , or approximately % of the total shares of common stock outstanding after the completion of this offering, and will increase the number of shares held by investors purchasing shares in this offering to , or approximately % of the total shares of common stock outstanding after the completion of this offering.
+Sales of shares of our common stock by the selling stockholders in this offering will reduce the number of shares of common stock held by existing stockholders to 123,924,479, or approximately 81% of the total shares of common stock outstanding after the completion of this offering, and will increase the number of shares held by investors purchasing shares in this offering to 29,055,000, or approximately 19% of the total shares of common stock outstanding after the completion of this offering.

-If the underwriters were to fully exercise the underwriters' option to purchase additional shares of our common stock, the percentage of shares of our common stock held by existing stockholders would be % of the aggregate number of shares of common stock outstanding after this offering after giving effect to sales by the selling stockholders, and the percentage of shares of our common stock held by new investors would be % of the aggregate number of shares of common stock outstanding after this offering after giving effect to sales by the selling stockholders.
+If the underwriters were to fully exercise the underwriters' option to purchase 4,358,250 additional shares of our common stock from the selling stockholders, the percentage of shares of our common stock held by existing stockholders would be approximately 78% of the aggregate number of shares of common stock outstanding after this offering after giving effect to sales by the selling stockholders, and the percentage of shares of our common stock held by new investors would be 22% of the aggregate number of shares of common stock outstanding after this offering after giving effect to sales by the selling stockholders.